-In response to the question "what is truth?" many philosophical theories have emerged with the attempt to articulate the meaning and nature of truth.
-However, the dominant approaches to the definition of truth are correspondence, coherence and pragmatic theories.
+In response to the question "What is truth?" many philosophical theories have emerged in the attempt to articulate the meaning and nature of truth.
+However, the dominant approaches to the definition of truth are correspondence, coherence, and pragmatic theories.
 The analysis of these theories is the focus of unit 3 of module 4 of this study guide.

-2.5.
-Justification as a Condition of Knowledge
+2.3.2 Justification as a Condition of Knowledge

 Knowledge is not simply true belief.
-Some beliefs are the result of lucky guess and surely do not qualify as knowledge.
+Some beliefs are the result of lucky guesses and surely do not qualify as knowledge.
 That is, a groundless conjuncture might be true, and be believed by a person, but still would not constitute knowledge.
-For instance, a football spectator predicts that a match will be a goalless score line.
+For instance, a football spectator predicts that a match willbe a goalless scoreline.
 And as it turns out, that is what it is.
 "I knew it!" he exclaims in triumph.
-We feel irritated because we are convinced that he did not really know it; he only guessed it and the guess turned out in his favour.
+We feel irritated because we are convinced that he did not know it; he only guessed it and the guess turned out in his favour.
 The question here is, what is lacking?
 What is lacking is the evidence.
 To know it, he must have good reason to believe it.
 His statement cannot be just a "shot in the dark".
 Knowledge requires that a belief condition is satisfied, it also requires that the satisfaction of the belief condition be appropriately related to the satisfaction of the truth condition.
 And ultimately, the truth must not be stumbled upon, it must have adequate evidence or reason which justifies it.
-Justification is the reason or evidence presented to back up a true belief which makes it to stand up to scrutiny.
+Justification is the reason or evidence presented to back up a true belief which makes it stand up to scrutiny.

+Belief required knowledgeTrue/False

-- 1. Belief required knowledge - True/False - 2.
-To know P, is to know that P is true True/False - 3.
-Identify the two principal views on the nature of belief. - 4.
+To know P is to know that P is trueTrue/False

+Identify the two principal views on the nature of belief.

 Identify the three approaches to the meaning of truth.

-You can see from what we have studied in this unit that belief, truth and justification are the basic required conditions for knowledge in epistemology.
+You can see from what we have studied in this unit that belief, truth, and justification are the basic required conditions for knowledge in epistemology.

-This unit on conditions of knowledge discussed the three basic conditions which are belief, truth and justification.
+This unit on conditions of knowledge discussed the three basic conditions which are belief, truth, and justification.